THE ROLE OF GENETICS

 However, in 20-30% of cases, FAP patients will have a spontaneous gene mutation – meaning that they are the first ones in their family to have the abnormal gene that leads to the condition.
 The more intense the degree of polyposis in a patient, the more likely an APC gene mutation will be identified, but not all patients with this condition have been found to have a mutation in this gene.
 For example, 80% of patients with >1,000 polyps are identified with an APC mutation, while less than 60% of those with between 100 and 1,000 polyps will have an APC mutation.

 Because the polyps start to form in the colons of patients with FAP at an early age, colonoscopy or sigmoidoscopy screening (using a lighted, flexible scope to examine the lining of the colon and rectum) should begin at age 10-12 in those patients with a known gene mutation or those who are at risk for having a mutation but have not yet undergone gene testing.
-These scopes should continue yearly until polyps are confirmed, thus confirming the diagnosis of FAP, or until gene testing is performed and shows a negative result in a member of a family with a known APC mutation.
+These scopes should continue yearly until polyps are identified, thus confirming the diagnosis of FAP, or until gene testing is performed and shows a negative result in a member of a family with a known APC mutation.
 A positive scope (i.e., presence of polyps) or genetic test results require continued scoping and/or surgery for the colon and rectal polyps related to FAP.

 The APC gene mutation can also lead to a risk of developing other symptoms or signs associated with FAP.
 Some of these include problems with the teeth, eyes, and bones.
 Other findings, like “desmoids,” which are fibrous or scar-tissue-like tumors that can occur anywhere in the body, are seen in 15-30% of FAP patients and can lead to significant and life-threatening problems, including bowel blockage or bowel erosion and leakage.
 Desmoids can require surgery and/or medications when they become too large or cause significant symptoms.
 Other serious conditions associated with FAP include polyps or cancers in other parts of the intestines and stomach, thyroid cancer, pancreas cancer, and even liver tumors in children.
 Strategies exist for watching for some of these issues related to FAP, and it is important for FAP patients to consult with their surgeon or primary care giver about these tests.